About This Vegetable-Stuffed Tofu / Tauhu Sumbat

 Why you will like this crispy airfry tofu stuffed with vegetables.

 - With the air fryer method that makes healthy and crispy tofu, you just need to toss it into the basket and leave it to cook while moving on to prep the vegetables.
-Easy ey?

-- It’s a refreshing, light and affordable plant-based protein dish.
+- It’s a refreshing, light, and affordable plant-based protein dish.

 - Make the sauce in bulk and skip the bottled chili sauce from your grocery list on your next trip.
-It pairs perfectly with other Asian side dishes like my Oven-Baked Spring Roll Cups or Vietnamese salad rolls.
+It pairs perfectly with other Asian side dishes like my Oven-Baked Spring Roll Cups and Vietnamese salad rolls.

 Recipe Highlight